ysharplanguage/FastJsonParser/README.md

 From an earlier experiment on that other project, I found out that I will *not* need a *generic* way to solve a *specific* deserialization sub-problem very efficiently (which nobody can really do - as there is "no silver bullet" / "one size fits all" for that matter), but instead I will only need a *specific* way to solve it efficiently, by extending this small parser's functionality only where and how that's exactly needed (while trying to maintain its good performance).

-Finally, this parser/deserializer is/was a nice learning opportunity for me with parsing JSON, and to verify by myself once again [what I had read about](http://msdn.microsoft.com/en-us/magazine/cc507639.aspx) and experienced many times before.
+Finally, this parser / deserializer is / was a nice learning opportunity for me with parsing JSON, and to verify by myself once again [what I had read about](http://msdn.microsoft.com/en-us/magazine/cc507639.aspx) and experienced many times before.
 That is: never try to merely guess about performance, but instead always do your best to measure and to find out *where exactly* the parsing and deserialization slowdowns (and memory consumption costs) *actually* come from.

 Other questions?
 ----------------